celalcolak/interview_task/README.md

    - Sum these differences to get the total distance.

 2. **Total Similarities**
-   - For each unique number in the sorted left list, count how many times it appears in the sorted right list.
+   - **Optimized Approach**: Instead of calling `.count()` repeatedly, this script uses a dictionary to track how many times each ID appears in the right list.
-   - Multiply that number by its frequency and add it to the running total of similarities.
+   - For each unique number in the sorted left list, we look up its frequency in the dictionary, multiply the number by its frequency, and add that to the running total of similarities.

 ---